ArdanaCLM/ardana-dev-tools/doc/source/index.rst

 Git performance
 ~~~~~~~~~~~~~~~

-For normal operations we can turn off checking and updating the local git
+For normal operations we can turn off checking and updating of the local git
-caches.
+caches by setting the ARDANA_GIT_UPDATE env var, or by specifying the
+``--no-git-update`` when running ``astack.sh``.

 .. code-block:: bash